 The Integral Synchronization of UI and UX Design

 User Interface Design and User Experience Design involve very different skill sets, but they are integral to each other's success.

-A beautiful design cannot save any kind of an interface that appears to be clunky and is confusing for the user to navigate.
+A beautiful design cannot save any kind of interface that appears to be clunky and is confusing for the user to navigate.